Catholic Church in England and Wales: Tudor period and Catholic resistance

 All through 1536–41, Henry VIII engaged in a large-scale dissolution of the Monasteries in order to gain control of most of the wealth of the church and much of the richest land.
 He disbanded monasteries, priories, convents and friaries in England, Wales and Ireland, appropriated their income, disposed of their assets, sold off artefacts stolen from them, and provided pensions for the robbed monks and former residents.
 He did not turn these properties over to his local Church of England.
-Instead they were sold, mostly to pay for the wars.
+Instead, they were sold, mostly to pay for the wars.
 The historian G. W. Bernard argues that the dissolution of the monasteries in the late 1530s was one of the most revolutionary events in English history.
 There were nearly 900 religious houses in England, around 260 for monks, 300 for regular canons, 142 nunneries and 183 friaries; some 12,000 people in total, 4,000 monks, 3,000 canons, 3,000 friars and 2,000 nuns.
-One adult man in fifty was in religious orders.
+One adult man in fifty was in religious orders in a country of two and one half million.
 In the Catholic narrative, Henry's action was sacrilegious, a national violation of things consecrated to God, and evil.
 The fate of the English Carthusians was one of the worst of the period.
 Thomas Cromwell had them "savagely punished" with their leaders "hanged and disembowelled at Tyburn in May 1535, still wearing their monastic habits."
 Even today, Henry's act is still considered controversial.
 Anglicans like Giles Fraser have noted that the property "was stolen" from the Roman Catholic Church and that "this theft of land is the really dirty stuff – the original sin of the Church of England."
-Nevertheless, Henry maintained a strong preference for traditional Catholic practices and, during his reign, Protestant reformers were unable to make many changes to the practices of his local church, the Church of England.
-Indeed, this part of Henry's reign saw the trial for heresy of Protestants as well as Catholics who resisted his policies.
+Nevertheless, Henry maintained a strong preference for traditional Catholic practices and, during his reign, Protestant reformers were unable to make more radical changes to the practices and the "continued innovation" of his own "personally devised religious 'middle way.'"
+Indeed, Henry "cruelly emphasized his commitment" to his innovations "by executing three papal loyalists and burning three evangelicals."